J.B. Speed School of Engineering

-An instructor who believes a student has committed an act of academic dishonesty will notify the student.
+1. An instructor who believes a student has committed an act of academic dishonesty will notify the student.
 This notification will include an explanation of the basis for the allegation and the academic penalties.
 Academic penalties are penalties associated with the class in question, such as resubmission of alternate assignment, F on the assignment, F for the course, etc. The student will have 10 school days to notify the instructor whether the student accepts or does not accept the academic penalties.
-Failure to notify the instructor within 10 school days will result in the actions detailed in step 2 below.
+Failure to notify the instructor within 10 school days will be interpreted as an acceptance of the academic penalty.

-If the student accepts the instructor’s academic penalties or the student fails to notify the instructor within 10 school days, the following actions will occur:
+2. If the student accepts the instructor’s academic penalties the following actions will occur:

 - The instructor implements the academic penalties.

 - The instructor notifies the department chair and SSoE Associate Dean of Academic Affairs of the incident and imposed penalties within 10 school days of receiving the student’s notification of accepting the penalties.